lyrarosier/PFSolver/README.md

 ## how to use

 - input your puzzle on the left — 6 lines, 6 frogs each (use letters to represent the colour of the frog, or numbers, or whatever)
-- look at guide image for an example
+- look at tutorial image for an example
 - click **solve**
 - a viable solution shows up on the right
 - click **clear** to start over